rawbby/KaSpan/core/util/README.md

 ### Converter (edge list → manifest + CSR)

-Once for the forward and once for the backward graph reads lines `u v`, externally sorts edges in O(m log m), and writes the four binary CSR files in a single streaming pass.
+Reads lines `u v`, externally sorts edges in O(m log m), and writes the four binary CSR files in a single streaming pass per direction (once for the forward and once for the backward graph).
 Chooses minimal byte widths per file and records them in the manifest.
 All entries are little‑endian, independent of host endianness.
-Per‑node adjacency is sorted by definition.
-Finally stores the manifest file.
+Per‑node adjacency is sorted by definition. inally stores the manifest file.

 > [!NOTICE]
 > Empty lines or lines starting with “%” are ignored.

 ### Manifest (text, key–value)

-Each non‑empty line is either a comment starting with “%” or a key followed by whitespace and the value.
+Each non‑empty line is either a comment starting with “%” or a key followed by a single space and the value.
 Paths are resolved relative to the manifest’s directory.

 Required keys: